tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_2_o_3.md

 I knew I had to act now.

-*Think Angelo, Think Goddamnit –*
+*Think Angelo.
+Think Goddamnit –*

-The coin I had put in my pocket the insignia of the double image of the splayed man and the tree, that both Billy and that card had told me to hold on to, suddenly felt heavy in my pocket.
+The coin I had put in my pocket with the insignia of the double image of the splayed man and the tree, that both Billy and that card had told me to hold on to, suddenly felt heavy in my pocket.

 “It will be your light in the dark…”